CMG-99/CoreLayer---Ai-Hypervisor/README.md

 - Added double-click functionality to connect to VMs directly
 - Improved VMConnect integration

+### 🔐 SECURITY UPDATES (AI COMMUNICATION HARDENING)
+Summary of Security Changes

+The AI assistant communication layer has been re-architected to improve isolation, reduce attack surface, and prevent unintended access to local AI services.

+Key security enhancements include:

+AI communication is now fully isolated from the UI layer

+Sensitive connection details are never exposed to the user-facing context

+All AI requests are routed through a controlled, validated internal boundary

+Message size limits and validation are enforced before processing

+Direct access paths between the UI and local AI services have been removed

 ## 📸 SCREENSHOTS ##

 ## About Page ##